ZeyuL01/TFsig/README.md

 # TFsig
-A TF-signal Based Approach to identify Master Regulator
+A TF-signature Based Algorithm to identify Master Regulator